tesslio/cli/README.md

 # Tessl

-Tessl keeps coding agents on rails using spec-driven development (SDD):
+Tessl is an Agent Enablement Platform that gives your agents the context they're missing.

 - Install usage docs for your favorite open source library from the Tessl Spec Registry
-- Use the Tessl framework to create your own spec-driven project
+- Create your own internal docs and share with your team

 **Explore more in our [official documentation](https://docs.tessl.io)**.

+Visit the [Registry](https://tessl.io/registry) to see which open source libraries we provide documentation for.

 ## Get started